Gregory Mahau

-Gregory Mahau (born 9 May 1994) is a Belgian footballer who currently plays as a midfielder for Belgian amateur team, Wevelgem City.
+Gregory Mahau (born 9 May 1994) is a Belgian professional footballer who plays as a winger for KWS Houthulst.

 Career

 Club career

 Mahau is a youth product of KV Kortrijk.
 He made his professional debut for Kortrijk on 13 April 2013 in the Jupiler Pro League.
-Besides a loan spell at Coxyde in the 2015-16 season, Mahau managed to play 20 games for Kortrijk before his departure at the end of August 2016.
+Besides a loan spell at Coxyde in the 2015–16 season, Mahau managed to play 20 games for Kortrijk before his departure at the end of August 2016.

 On 31 August 2016 Mahau moved to KVC Winkel Sport.
 After one season, he moved to Londerzeel.
-Ahead of the 2018-19 season, he joined KSCT Menen.
-In the 2019-20 season, he played for KRC Harelbeke.
+Ahead of the 2018–19 season, he joined KSCT Menen.
+In the 2019–20 season, he played for KRC Harelbeke.

 In the summer 2020, Mahau returned to his former club, KSCT Menen.
-After two seasons, Mahai joined Roeselare-Daisel ahead of the 2022-23 season.
+After two seasons, Mahai joined Roeselare-Daisel ahead of the 2022–23 season.
 But back in early August, it emerged that there had been a disagreement between Mahau and several teammates at an event.
 In the wake of this, the club decided to stop working with Mahau.

 In May 2023 it was confirmed, that Mahau had signed with Wevelgem City.